IonicaBizau/scrape-it/CONTRIBUTING.md

    system, Node.JS version etc.), screenshots (so we can see what you are seeing).

- - It is recommended to wait for feedback before continuing to next steps.
+ - It is recommended to wait for feedback before continuing the next steps.
-   However, if the issue is clear (e.g. a typo) and the fix is simple, you can continue and fix it.
+   However, if the issue is clear (e.g. a typo) and the fix is simple, you can continue to fix it.

 ## Fixing issues
  - Fork the project in your account and create a branch with your fix: